Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 ## Create an offer in PIM

 Create an offer to a product so you can sell the product in a selected connection.
 In the *PIM* module you can  create offers to all PIM products.
-You can either create an offer for a single scope or a multi-scope offer.
+You can either create an offer for a single connection or multiple connections.

-### Create a single scope offer in PIM
+### Create a single connection offer in PIM

+If you want to offer the product on a single connection only or you have just one connection created, it is recommended to create a single connection offer.

 #### Prerequisites

 - At least one product is created, see [Create a product](#create-a-product).
-- At least one scope is created, see [Create a scope](/DataHub/Integration/CreateScope.md).
+- At least one connection is created, see [Create a connection](/OmniChannel/Integration/CreateConnection.md).

-> [Info] By default, the scope *Actindo Basic* is created and activated in the *PIM* module.

 #### Procedure
 *PIM > Products > Tab LIST*